 SURVIVOR DOES ATTRIBUTION BY NON-TIC TIC ATTRIBUTION Gets mad "easily" (also a judgment).
 Always wants his/her own way.
 Understanding that fear underlies anger.
 Asks what is scaring the survivor.
-Does not want to change clothes for bedtime.
+Does not want to change clothes, or lose sight of an object or personal item.
 Refuses to follow the rules.
 Challenges caregivers.
-Survivor fears for her/his safety.
-Feels best (safer) with street clothes on.
+Survivor fears for their safety.
+Feels best (safer) with street clothes, or with personal item.
 Now has boundary issues, and wants too much physical touching & hugs.
 Acts like a baby, is manipulating, doesn't know limits for affection.
 Needs reassurance including healing touch and closeness.
 Acts uninterested, does not pay attention or is disobedient & defiant.
 Has become obstinate and likes to challenge authority.
 Seeks safety in isolation, often feels overwhelmed and keeps to self.
 Is disobedient, always breaking the rules.
 Always seeking attention.
 Likes to challenge the rules.
 Seeks support and help.
 Rules sabotage healing.